 Bare-root roses are available this month.
 Prepare planting holes with a slight mound in the centre over which the roots should be spread.
 Check plants are put in no deeper than the soil mark on the stem - graft or bud unions should be well clear of the soil.
 Back-fill and water in well to settle soil around the roots.
 Don’t add fertiliser while the plants are dormant.
 Some further pruning after planting is recommended, despite having already been cut back.

 Garden jobs for the month:

-- Keep flower seedlings growing well with regular applications of Osmocote Boost+Feed All Plant Types.
+- Keep flower seedlings growing well with regular applications of an all purpose fertiliser.

 - Clean and sharpen your garden tools, especially secateurs, loppers and pruning saws so they are ready for action in winter.

 - Clean out the garden pond – remove leaf debris, repot water plants (waterlilies, iris, etc), add a water conditioner (remove fish first!) and tidy up the plants around the edges.
 Add a good handful of garden lime per square metre to empty garden beds to “sweeten” the soil.
 DO NOT add lime around acid-loving plants like azaleas, camellias, rhododendrons or magnolias – they will react badly!

 - Sow a “green manure” crop of oats, peas and field lupins in empty vegetable beds; dig it in to add nitrogen to the soil when about 300-400mm in height.

 - Check garden beds under the eaves or in other protected spots to ensure they have not become too dry; water if required.

 - Plants inside the home assist in purifying the air as well as lending a touch of greenery to your living areas.